glazec/awesome-love/contributing.md

 - At the end of your section, add a `Read more about...` link.
 This should directly link to [Git's](http://git-scm.com/docs), [GitHub's](https://help.github.com), or the relevant documentation.
 - Make sure your grammar is correct and there is no typo.
 - If your contribution is a translation, add a (relative) link to the README above the [Table of Contents](README.md#table-of-contents).

+## Add ideas or love story
+- Open an issue.
+- The title should be ideas or love story.
+- Make sure your grammar is correct and there is no typo.